AnhDuc2000/test-jenkins/.github/ISSUE_TEMPLATE/remove-disable-the-user-account.md

 **If it is urgent request to business.
 Please provide details on the time constraints to deactivate/remove this account from Confluence**

+**Note**

+If you want to understand our Devcloud Incident and Request Management process https://github.dxc.com/pages/Platform-DXC/devops-framework/standards/service-management/incident-and-request/